Vincent Lecavalier: Tampa Bay Lightning (1998–2013)

+On January 14, 2001, in a 3–0 loss to the Philadelphia Flyers, Lecavalier suffered a broken foot after getting in the way of a slap shot, causing him to miss the next 14 games.
+He eventually finished the 2000–01 season playing in 68 games with 23 goals and 28 assists for 51 points.

-However, Lecavalier did not fulfill expectations and was later stripped of the captaincy before the 2001–02 NHL season when Lightning management decided he was too young even as a high calibre player.
+Lecavalier did not fulfill expectations and was later stripped of the captaincy before the 2001–02 season when Lightning management decided he was too young even as a high calibre player.
 Around that time, he clashed frequently with head coach John Tortorella.

 Tortorella has since noted that Lecavalier matured since losing the team captaincy.
-During the 2003–04 NHL season, while Martin St. Louis led in regular season scoring and Brad Richards led in the playoffs, Lecavalier played a key role in the team's Stanley Cup victory, assisting on the Cup-clinching goal.
+During the 2003–04 season, while Martin St. Louis led in regular season scoring and Brad Richards led in the playoffs, Lecavalier played a key role in the team's Stanley Cup victory, assisting on the Cup-clinching goal by Ruslan Fedotenko in the deciding seventh game of the Stanley Cup Finals against the Calgary Flames.
 He was named MVP of the Canadian National Team in the 2004 World Cup of Hockey, which Canada won.

 During the lock-out which cancelled the 2004–05 NHL season, Lecavalier, along with Lightning teammates Nikolai Khabibulin and Brad Richards, played for Ak Bars Kazan in the Russian Superleague.
 Lecavalier scored 15 points as Kazan finished 4th in the league and lost in the first round of the playoffs.

 Lecavalier was chosen to play for Team Canada at the 2006 Olympics, but returned to Tampa without a medal.

 Lecavalier broke the all-time Tampa Bay Lightning record for most points in a season by scoring his 95th point on March 16, 2007, against the Buffalo Sabres.
 The record was previously held by Martin St. Louis, who had 94 points during the 2003–04 NHL season.
-His record of 108 points was since surpassed by Nikita Kucherov, who recorded Art Ross trophy-winning 128 points during the 2018-19 NHL season and holds the record at this point.
+His record of 108 points was since surpassed by future Lightning forward Nikita Kucherov, who recorded Art Ross trophy-winning 128 points (41 goals, 87 assists) during the Lightning's Presidents Trophy-winning 2018–19 season and holds the record at this point.
 On March 30, 2007, in a game against the Carolina Hurricanes, Lecavalier became the first Lightning player to record 50 goals in a season.
 He finished the season with 52 goals, edging Ottawa's Dany Heatley, who scored 50 goals, to earn the Maurice "Rocket" Richard Trophy as the NHL's top goal scorer for the 2006–07 season.